chazmcgarvey/vimcoder/README.md

 To use VimCoder once it is installed and configured, go to a room in the TopCoder Arena applet and open one of the problems.
-If you have set VimCoder as your default editor, you will see the usual problem statement window come up as well as a Vim editor window.
+If you have set VimCoder as your default editor, you will see the usual problem statement window come up as well as a separate Vim editor window.
 Otherwise, you can change the editor from the problem statement window, and the Vim editor window will come up.
 You will see that the area usually devoted to editor will be used for log messages; you will do your actual coding in the Vim window that comes up.

 Just enter your code into the Vim window and use the regular TopCoder Arena applet buttons to compile, test, and submit your code.

-**Pro Tip:** If you accidentally close your Vim session, you can get it back by switching to a different editor and then switching back to VimCoder.
-Alternatively, the session will also reappear if you switch languages.
+**Pro Tip:** If you accidentally close your Vim session, you can get it back by switching to a different editor (such as the default editor) and then switching back to VimCoder.
+Alternatively, the session will also reappear (and load a buffer to a different source code file) if you switch languages.

 Storage Directory Structure
 ---------------------------

-Knowing about the files created by VimCoder is useful if you ever need to do anything advanced with VimCoder.
+Knowing about the files created by VimCoder is useful if you ever need to do anything advanced.
 When you open a problem, VimCoder will check to see if you have already opened that problem by looking for the problem and solution files.
 If these files are found, it will load your previous work.
 Otherwise, it will fill out the templates based on the problem class name, parameter types, and so on, and will create several files in a sub-directory of the main storage directory:

 ##### `$CLASSNAME$`.`$LANGUAGE$`